 If you love yogurt and crave a cool treat, this simple honey recipe may be perfect for you.
 Everyone needs a cool-down occasionally.
-This Honey Yogurt Pop recipe mimics those delicious(but unhealthy) ice pops of our childhood.
+This recipe for Honey Popsicles is ideal to mimic those delicious(but unhealthy) ice pops of our childhood.

 Honey is a wonderful food source for us too!
 It contains, sugars, vitamins, minerals, and even some antioxidants.
 And, when honey is stored properly – it lasts virtually forever!